The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 100 D Pfc.
 Fuyumuro, Edward Shigeto

-24-25 Oct 1944 – Battle Day Ten & Eleven: A Respite
+24-25 Oct 1944 – Battle Days Ten & Eleven: A Respite

 Rest, dry clothes, hot food, and hot baths occupied the next two days, and the men desperately needed all of them.
 The fighting for the last eight days had been something most of the Combat Team had never seen before.
 In Italy, the enemy had held hard for a day or two and then pulled a planned withdrawal.
-During the day the fighting had been rough, but the weather had been pleasant the nights were fairly quiet.
+During the day the fighting had been rough, but the weather had been pleasant and the nights were fairly quiet.
 Men had been able to take turns getting a little sleep now and then.

 Here in this God-forsaken country there was no let up.
 The enemy fought bitterly, fought until he was killed or driven back, fought with the terrible desperation of a man with his back to the wall.
 By our standards the German troops were poor specimens of “the master race,” but any man can sit in a foxhole and shoot a gun so long as someone tells him where to sit.
 And there was the rub.
 The enemy officers were smart and well trained; they planned their defensive positions carefully and well, made our infantry come in and dig them out the hard way.

-They had artillery—artillery and plenty of ammunition.
+They had artillery — artillery and plenty of ammunition.
 Day or night the guns were never silent.
 Shells crashed in the tall pines by the hundreds and thousands.
 Our men had no houses to protect them from the fire and keep off the rain which poured down steadily night after night.
 Some of the GIs risked death in the open rather than spend a night in a hole half-filled with freezing water.
 The strain was beginning to tell.
-In the early days of the campaign casual observers would have sworn that the Nisei were men without nerves and without fear, but now a few were going back to the rear suffering from combat fatigue, the “shell shock” of the last war.
+In the early days of the campaign, casual observers would have sworn that the Nisei were men without nerves and without fear, but now a few were going back to the rear suffering from combat fatigue, the “shell shock” of the last war.
 This was no reflection on the courage of any man.
 Their nervous systems were simply not equipped to stand the terrible pounding and sudden shocks of this unceasing battle.
 That, coupled with the fact that many of them had not slept for eight days.

 The rest areas in the town of Belmont were not immune to shellfire.
 The main road junction in the village was a natural target.
-To make matters worse a battery of 8-inch howitzers were doing business not far from the junction.
+To make matters worse, a battery of 8-inch howitzers were doing business not far from the junction.
 Several men in the regiment were hit as they went about the routine jobs that took them out of the shelter of the houses.

 KIA Loss for 24 Oct 1944